DevExpress-Examples/devextreme-components-with-resize-observer/README.md

 <!-- default badges end -->
 #  How to update a DevExtreme component if an external container state  is changed

-This example demonstrates how to implement `ResizeObserver` to update a DevExtreme component layout if an external container visibility/size is changed
+This example demonstrates how to implement `ResizeObserver` to update a DevExtreme component layout if an external container visibility/size is changed.

 No ResizeObserver